 Richmond High School will cater for 650 Year 7-12 students, and make a significant contribution to the area's educational and community life.

-We are opening the school in two stages.
+We opened the school in two stages.

 Gleadell Street Campus

 Being located in the heart of Richmond, the school has great transport options and is close to existing community infrastructure and services.